 5.5.1 All internal gutters shall be fitted with overflow outlets which drain to the exterior of the building.
 The top of the outlet shall be set at least 50 mm below the top of the gutter.
 The cross-sectional area of the outlet shall be no less than the cross-sectional area of the downpipes (determined by Paragraph 4.2.1) serving the gutter.

-An internal gutter overflow outlet should be located to give an early, conspicuous warning to the building occupier that maintenance is required.
+An internal gutter overflow outlet should be located to give an early, of hispitatous warring to be building of up or the matrice according to the located.